specialCong/WalmartUIAutomationTest/README.md

 	-	for Windows "/chrome_dirver/chromedriver.exe"
 	-	for Mac "/chrome_dirver/chromedriver"

-### Run the project:
+### Running Configuration:
 -    Select the test class in com.walmart.testcase.
 There are 2 classes avaiable
 	-    NewTestPassForMac.java(Expect to pass all 5 test, only for Mac)
 	-    NewTestPassForWindows.java(Expect to pass all 5 test, only for Windows)
 -    Run as TestNG

-### Problem Statement/Requirement:
+### Assignment
-The requirement for this project is to automate an end-to-end scenario for UI testing the e-commerce website http://www.walmart.com.
+Automate an end-to-end user e-commerce transaction flow using any open source tool for www.walmart.com with an existing customer on Chrome or Safari browser.

 Scenarios to be automated:
 -    1. Login using existing account